Formula One: Five conclusions after Nico Rosberg edges out Lewis Hamilton

 Story highlights

-- He edged out Mercedes teammate Lewis Hamilton
+- Beats Mercedes teammate Hamilton

 Abu Dhabi (CNN)After the longest season in Formula One's history, Nico Rosberg was crowned world champion Sunday, beating his Mercedes teammate Lewis Hamilton to the title at the final race of the year in Abu Dhabi.